 The predictions so far have not come near the observable facts and there is significant evidence of warmings and coolings in the past with no actual verifiable catastrophic event that is agreed to.

-Accepts that the scientific debate around climate change is unresolved, and in that sense the CDP remains agnostic in respect to many claimed scientific elements of the climate change debate.
+- We accept that the scientific debate around climate change is unresolved, and in that sense the C4C remains agnostic in respect to many claimed scientific elements of the climate change debate.

-We consider that the expansion of coal exporting is unwise for many reasons and would assess how to cut back the rappid increase of mining and exporting of the coal, as it has many harmful impacts on our environment.
+- We consider that the expansion of coal exporting is unwise for many reasons and would assess how to cut back the rapid increase of mining and exporting of the coal, as it has many harmful impacts on our environment.